A Forest Spring

 She lets Kasha out.
 Kasha comes next to him and he leans down and pets her.
 He retrieves a shovel from the side of the cabin and begins shoveling.
 Kasha walks slowly to the porch and plumps down on it.

+He finishes changing the fuel filter an hour later.
+The tank is heavy even though it is mostly empty and he struggles.
+He doesn’t know how many more years he can do this.
 His scars stretch and hurt when it is cold.
 He finishes and rolls out from under the car.
 He lets the jack down and retrieves the gas can.
 Five gallons can get them into town, but he fills it with ten from the spare tank in the back just in case.

 The melting snow crackles under his boots.
 He pushes on his sore back with his hand.
-He gained much weight this winter and his muscles feel the strain.
+He has gained much weight this winter and his muscles feel the strain.

-He retrieves the battery from the warm shed next to the house.
-He adds distilled water to it and places it in its spot on the car.
 Some springs it starts, some springs it doesn’t and they must use the clutch to start the car.
 It starts after the third turnover.
 He smiles to himself.

 He lets it run for a while.
-Kasha is sleeping on the porch so he doesn’t awake her.
+Kasha is sleeping on the porch so he doesn’t wake her.
 He opens the door and walks into the house.
 She is baking bread.
 She learned how to make it right years ago and it is his favorite thing she makes.
 She smiles at him and he sits to take off his boots.

 “Struggled this time?”